H-J-P/Ikarus/README.md

 ##Ikarus##

-Ikarus is a solution like Helios or Hawgtouch, but with a database background and the possiblity to configure it in tables.
+Ikarus is a solution like Helios or Hawgtouch, but with a database background and the possiblity to configure it with a editor or in tables very simple.

 Please follow this link to our [Wiki](https://github.com/s-d-a/Ikarus/wiki)